henley-regatta/adventofcode2020/README.md

   * `day7part2.py` - I spent much longer than I'd like to admit trying to work out why I was/wasn't double-counting sub-bags.
 But I got the answer in the end thanks to the example data.
 Not as much fun as I'd hoped.
   * `day8part1.py` - Now *this* is a fun little problem.
 It's a mini-VM code debug exercise.
 Yay!
   * `day8part2.py` - Oh even more fun, dynamic code analysis/modification.
 And it works too.
 Really enjoyed this.
+  * `day9part1.py` - OK this is a simple problem but the solution required a bit more fiddling than I was expecting.
+Works though.

 ## grr peer pressure